MetaMorphic-Digital/draw-steel/src/docs/Actors.md

 ### Heroic Resources

-If a player character has a defined class with a defined HR generation formula (typically `2` or `1d3`), then at the beginning of each of their turns in combat, they automatically generate that amount.
-Accordingly if they use abilities with a resource cost, that resource cost is automatically subtracted from their total.
-If a player character has victories, then they will start combat with an equal amount of their HR.
+If a player character has a defined class with a defined Heroic Resource generation formula (typically `2` or `1d3`), then, at the beginning of each of their turns in combat, they automatically generate that amount.
+Accordingly, if they use abilities with a resource cost, that resource cost is automatically subtracted from their total.
+If a player character has victories, then they will start combat with an equal amount of their Heroic Resource.

 ### Hero Tokens